chrisemunt/mg_web/README.md

 * Correct a fault in memory management for the Nginx solution.
 	* This fault resulted in requests occasionally failing with SIGSEGV errors.

+### v2.6.32 (17 January 2024)

+* Improve the mechanism through which WebSocket functions are invoked.
+Instead of embedding the WebSocket function name and path in the client-side script, a mapping must be created in the appropriate location block of the configuration.
+For example:
+	* websocket mywebsocket.mgw websocket^webroutine
+	* Use '/[location_path]/mywebsocket.mgw' in the client-side script.
+When invoked, this URL will map to 'websocket^webroutine' on the DB Server.